 CAF Broadband Loop Support

-Established by the FCC in 2016, CAF BLS provides support for voice and broadband service, including stand-alone broadband.
+Established by the FCC in 2016, the Connect America Fund Broadband Loop Support (CAF BLS) program provides support for voice and broadband service, including stand-alone broadband.
 The fund, a reform of Interstate Common Line Support (ICLS), helps carriers recover the difference between loop costs associated with providing voice and/or broadband service and consumer loop revenues.
-In 2018, the FCC set a budget of $1.42 billion for CAF BLS, which will rise annually with inflation, and reduced the monthly per-line limit on support from $250 to $225 as of July 2019 and $200 as of July 2021.
-The 2018 order also establishes new deployment obligations for carriers remaining on CAF BLS support, requiring them to expand deployment of broadband at speeds of 25/3 Mbps before 2024.
+The 2016 order set a five-year deployment term for CAF BLS carriers.
+In 2018, the FCC set a $1.42 billion CAF BLS budget, which rises annually with inflation, and reduced the monthly per-line limit on support from $250 to $225 as of July 2019 and $200 as of July 2021.
+The 2018 order also established new deployment obligations for carriers remaining on CAF BLS support and restarted the five year deployment term, requiring CAF BLS carriers to expand deployment of broadband at speeds of 25/3 Mbps by the end of 2023.
 Learn more.

 Deployment Requirements